Coffee – then adulting.

 As a kid, I would never quite understand why my parents and older relatives asked for things they only “needed.”
 As the holidays approached, I wished for toys and games while they set their sights on items like plates or new winter coats.
 But here I am at 41, and a new mattress seems like an ideal Christmas gift.
 It’s funny how perspectives change; a good night’s sleep now tops my list of priorities.

 How do you figure out what to give, when to give less, and when to give experiences and not gifts?
 My kids have basically grown out of toys.
 The days of action figures and dolls have transitioned into interests that revolve around technology and sports.
 But my husband loves to shop for “toy-like” things.
 It’s a balancing act between gifting something useful and indulging in playful gifts that elicit a childlike wonder.
-BTW, when people post their gifts on social media, it creates some unnecessary FOMO.
-(So please, avoid that as much as possible.)

 As an adult, how do you even know what you want for yourself, without sounding selfish?
 It’s a complicated sentiment to navigate.
 Creating a Christmas list can feel indulgent.
 Perhaps it’s about asking for small things like a book, a sweater, or a bottle of wine.